Negative effects of oversleeping

-I agree 100 % that a good night’s sleep is essential for our health, but also I agree that oversleeping can have negative effects on our health.
+We agree, 100%, that having a good night’s sleep is essential for our health, but also agree that oversleeping can have negative effects both on our health and our daily life.

 But, how much sleep is too much?